EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * yikes-mailchimp-list-interest-groups-metabox - action hook allowing users to add additional content inside of the interest groups metabox on the view list page.

 == Changelog ==

+= Easy Forms for MailChimp 6.2.4 - December 6th, 2016 =
+* Fixed the way birthday field data was being handled / stored
+* Added version number to main AJAX JavaScript file - Thanks goes to Viktor Szépe for committing this change
+* Tested with WordPress version 4.7 (and updated the corresponding 'Tested up to' tag)
+* Added minor error handling and logic to the forms page

 = Easy Forms for MailChimp 6.2.3 - November 1st, 2016 =
 * Changed the way HTML field data is retrieved for compatibility with the options DB table and the Incentives Add-on